Thursday 16 February 2023

-Evaluation and intercomparison of GHRSST products at a global scale
+Evaluation and intercomparison of GHRSST formatted products at a global scale

-Traditionally, Soil Moisture and Ocean Salinity (SMOS) SSS datasets produced at the Barcelona Expert Center were based on OSTIA SST product.
-In this work, we revisit this election and assess different sources of satellite-derived SST products.
+Traditionally, Soil Moisture and Ocean Salinity (SMOS) SSS datasets produced at the Barcelona Expert Center were based on OSTIA SST products.
+In this work, we revisit this selection and assess different sources of satellite-derived SST products.
 The assessment will consist of:

 a) comparison with in situ data (ARGO floats);